11 Charts That Track the Weight of Foreign Policy in U.S. Primary Debates

 So, to show the concentration of foreign-policy questions in each debate cycle, Foreign Policy charted the mean for each year as well—the number of questions over the course of the primary divided by the number of debates.
 That figure allows us to see how many foreign-policy questions were asked on average in each debate and to distinguish between the two parties.

 Under that metric, the most foreign-policy-heavy debate cycle was actually 2004, the year after the United States entered the Iraq War.
 In that cycle, Democratic candidates were asked an average 12.7 foreign-policy questions per debate.
 The year 2000, conversely, saw the least discussion of foreign policy, likely because the post-9/11 wars had yet to begin: In that election cycle, Republicans saw an average 3.1 foreign-policy questions per debate, while Democrats saw less than one, on average.

-The 2012 election year saw the fewest foreign-policy questions on average per debate since 9/11, with an average 6.75 foreign-policy questions in each Republican debate—and that number would be much lower were it not for two debates in November 2011 devoted entirely to foreign policy and national security, respectively.
+If one counts the first two rounds as two combined debates (the June and July debates were both split into two evenings), the 2020 election year has so far seen the most foreign-policy questions on average per debate since 2004, with an average of 8.29 questions in each Democratic debate.
+The election of Donald Trump has led to several questions on trade but also a new category: The role of the United States in a post-Trump world.
 While the 2016 debates had slightly fewer foreign-policy questions than 2008 overall, they had slightly more questions on average per debate when the two parties were combined.
 But splitting those figures up by party reveals stark differences: In 2016, for example, Republicans faced an average 5.6 questions per debate, while the Democrats faced only two.
 That’s in large part because of our second takeaway.

 Republicans take more global questions than Democrats